-A writers’ group can increase your productivity and boost your motivation to send your work to literary agents, magazine editors, and book publishers.
+Of course you should start a writer’s group – what are you waiting for?!
+A writers’ group can increase your productivity, inspire you to write more, and motivate you to send your writing to literary agents, magazine editors, and book publishers.

 - Information sharing, which leads to growth

 - Inspiration from successful experiences

 - Support for rejections and feelings of failure

 - Feedback for your writing, article ideas, or plans

 - Accountability for your writing goals

 Also, if one or more of the writers in the group goes to a writing conference or workshop, she can share what she learned.
 Not only does this benefit the other writers, it’ll help solidify the writing tips in her own brain.
 Teaching is a great way to really learn something 🙂